Frame redundancy and Beurling density: Examples

 \section{Examples}

 This section discusses the results obtained in \Cref{sec:frame_critical} for several particular examples of frames and reproducing kernel Hilbert spaces.
-In particular, it discusses that these examples satisfy the standing assumptions and localization assumptions introduced in Section \ref{sec:repro_measure}, which allows to apply the results of \Cref{sec:frame_critical} directly to these examples.
+In particular, we show that these examples satisfy the standing assumptions and localization assumptions introduced in Section \ref{sec:repro_measure}, which allows to apply the results of \Cref{sec:frame_critical} directly to these examples.